 Can I create a project without linking it to a client?

 Yes.
-The client field is optional when creating a project.
-If no client is selected, you must provide a project name.
-You can link a client later from the project detail page.
+The owner field is optional when creating a project.
+If no household, contact, or business is selected, you must provide a project name.
+You can link an owner later from the project detail page.

 What happens to tasks when a project is completed?